-Prerequisite: Grade of C or higher in the following courses: PHO 2004 or PHO 2037 or ART 2045.
+Prerequisite: Grade of C or higher in: PHO2004 or (PHO1020 and PHO2005).

 PHO 2044 - New Media Storytelling (3)

 Introduces the student to new media with an emphasis in storytelling.
 This course will give students hands on experience in the storytelling aspect of this 21st century medium.
 Students will create projects that utilize multi image photographic skills, audio gathering, video capture, editing video, animation, and text.
 Students interested in this course should have prior experience with a wide variety of input devices and software.
 The approach for this course is diverse in order to include editorial and commercial uses of new media for the web.
 Students will create still photographs and video to communicate ideas in a rich media environment using appropriate software.